 - Two thirds of the UK population, 42 million people, read a newspaper in print or digitally every week.

 Newsbrands - national, regional and local newspapers in print and digital - are by far the biggest investors in news in the UK, accounting for more than two-thirds (69 per cent) of the total spend on news provision in the UK.

 Sources: DCMS Sector Economic Estimates, DCMS, July 2017, Creative Industries Economic Estimates, DCMS, January 2016; Creative Industries Focus on Employment, DCMS, June 2015; The Publishers Association, May 2015, NRS PADD, Jicreg; Ofcom.

-The UK publishing industry is highly productive
+The UK publishing industry is varied and highly productive

 The UK publishing industry is highly successful in overseas markets

 - An estimated 54 per cent of the UK publishing industry’s revenue come from exports.